 To enable in-depth and systematic assessment of companies’ performance against the Consumer Protection Principles, a set of indicators has been developed for each principle plus an overarching field on Governance and Management.

-The six Principles, plus an overarching field on Governance and Management, have been expanded into a set of 37 indicators to enable in-depth and systematic assessment of companies.
-The Indicators form the basis for a Self-Assessment Tool that allows companies to measure their performance, identify strengths and weaknesses, and monitor their progress against their internal baseline over time.
+The indicators, alongside the Self-Assessment Tool, allow companies to measure their performance in Consumer Protection, identify strengths and weaknesses, and monitor their progress against their internal baseline over time.
 The results can also facilitate a dialogue between companies and investors by providing quantitative data and evidence of performance in a standardised format.

-Completing the tool entails assessing the level of fulfilment of the Indicators – fully met, mostly met, somewhat met, not met – and a commentary on the result.
+Completing the tool entails assessing the level of fulfilment of each Indicator – fully met, mostly met, somewhat met, not met – and a commentary on the result.
 The tool returns a numerical score for each Principle and a graphic overall result.

 The process to define the Indicators was led by GOGLA’s Consumer Protection Working Group and included several consultation rounds, trial self-assessments with several companies, and focus groups discussions with consumers.
 This group is responsible for maintaining the standards and will make periodic additions and revisions.